xingjian-zhang/xingjian-zhang/README.md

 ### Hi there 👋

-🏄‍♂️ I am Xingjian Zhang, an undergraduate student major in _Computer Science @ UMich_; _Electrical & Computer Engineering @ SJTU_.
-Additionally, I am serving as a research assistant at Foreseer Group @ Umich, advised by Dr. Qiaozhu Mei.
+🏄‍♂️ I am **Xingjian Zhang**, an undergraduate student major in _Computer Science @ UMich_; _Electrical & Computer Engineering @ SJTU_.
+Additionally, I am serving as a research assistant at _Foreseer Group @ Umich_, advised by Dr. Qiaozhu Mei.
 I am deeply interested in data mining & NLP, and would like to pursue my Ph.D. in related fields.
 I use Python **a lot**.

 - 👉 Visit my [personal web page](https://xingjian-zhang.github.io/about/)!
 - 🆕 Check out my new small project: [xingjian-zhang/CMDictionary](https://github.com/xingjian-zhang/CMDictionary)!
 It's under development!